 Recycle your Christmas tree this January and support local hospice care in east Kent.

-- Any trees over 8ft tall or 4ft wide must be chopped ideally in half or into reasonably-sized pieces in advance of collection.
-Larger trees will not be collected due to vehicle capacity restrictions.
+- Any trees over 8ft tall or 4ft wide must be chopped ideally in half or into reasonably-sized pieces in advance of drop off.

-- Please let us know when booking if you have more than one tree (maximum of 2 trees per household).
+- Please let us know when booking if you have more than one tree (maximum of 2 trees per booking).

 Tree recycling is operated as a free service by Pilgrims Hospices.
 Please show your appreciation by giving generously to support Pilgrims Hospices to be there for the next family who needs our specialist care and support.